-For travelers abroad or expatriates, it’s always very interesting to observe or take part in the festivities of your destination or adopted country, in order to better understand its culture. … Customs and traditions remain unique to each country.
-What are other countries doing for Easter?
+For travelers abroad or expatriates, it’s always interesting to observe or participate in the festivities of one’s destination or adopted country, in order to better understand its culture. … Customs and traditions remain unique to each country.
+What do other countries do for Easter?
 It’s time to discover customs from around the world!

 Easter nest hunt